trlorenz/PG-recursively_delete/README.md

 - An array of strings: ARRAY['foo', 'bar', 'baz']
 - A subquery: 'SELECT id FROM my_table WHERE on_the_chopping_block = true'::TEXT

-*Note that since ANYELEMENT considers TEXT to be an ambiguous type, it's necessary to explicitly type any TEXT value given for ARG_in (e.g. 'foo'::TEXT).*
+*Note that since ANYELEMENT considers untyped text to be type-ambiguous, it's necessary to explicitly type any text value given for ARG_in (e.g. 'foo'::TEXT).*

 ##### ARG_for_realz